Buxton, Norfolk

-Buxton is a village and former civil parish, now in the parish of Buxton with Lamas, in the English county of Norfolk.
+Buxton is a village and former civil parish, now in the parish of Buxton with Lamas, in the Broadland district, in the English county of Norfolk.
 It is 3+1/2 mi south-east of Aylsham and 9 mi north of Norwich.

 History

 Buxton is of Anglo-Saxon and Viking origin, and in Domesday Book it was recorded as a settlement of 34 households in the hundred of South Erpingham.
 The principal landowner was Ralph de Beaufour.
 Buxton Watermill has stood in the village in some form since before Domesday Book and was last rebuilt in 1754 by the local merchant, William Pepper.

 In 1931 the parish had a population of 490.
 On 1 April 1935, the parish was combined with the neighbouring parish of Lamas and Little Hautbois to form Buxton with Lamas.

 Nearby Dudwick Park is listed building and was built for John Wright, a Quaker banker, in the eighteenth century.
 Wright's charitable donations to the village resulted in the construction of what is now Buxton Primary School and an institution for young offenders, where Rowan House currently stands.
 By the nineteenth century Dudwick Park had passed to the Sewell family, another Quaker family, who further extended the village school; in 1927 they funded the construction of the village hall.
 In 1937 the house was passed to Percy Briscoe, a tea-planter from Ceylon, who significantly remodelled the exterior.

 The village was home to a workhouse during the eighteenth century under the provisions of the English Poor Laws.
 The foundations of the building still exist on the Buxton-Horstead road.